 Over the past week, I have put their Cobra Hot Weather Jungle Boot with the 8” ankle through its paces and have concluded… It could be better.
-When using a pair of military style boots, comfort and functionality are all that are important and this boot falls a bit short on both.
+When using a pair of military style boots, comfort and functionality are all that is important, and this boot falls a bit short on both.

-Going to pull the boots from their box, the first thing I noticed was the weight or lack thereof.
-These boots were advertised as light weight and that is 100% accurate.
+When pulling the boots from their box, the first thing I noticed was the weight (or lack thereof).
+These boots were advertised as lightweight and that is 100% accurate.
 Without a scale adjustable to ounces, I am unable to give an exact weight, but these boots are the lightest feeling combat boots I have ever held or worn.

-Getting past the weight, the suede feels sturdy with solid stitching all the way around and the several vent holes on both sides of the foot give hope for a boot that stays cool and breathes well.
-The vents on this boot are more of what would be expected on a desert boot than a jungle boot and the vents on the desert boot (review of the Cobra Hot Weather Desert Boot to follow) are more like what is recognized as jungle boot drain holes.
+Getting past the weight, the suede feels sturdy with solid stitching all the way around and the multiple vent holes on both sides of the foot give hope for a boot that stays cool and breathes well.
+Interestingly, the vents on this boot are more of what would be expected on a desert boot than a jungle boot, and the vents on the desert boot are more like what is recognized as jungle boot drain holes.
 The top of the canvas ankle has a very modest pad to keep the boot from digging into the wearer’s calf and provide extra grip to pant legs that may be bloused into the boot.
 The lace holes appear to be a sturdy polymer speed lace system and the boots come pre-laced boot camp style.
-The soles are over molded to provide traction and boast an aggressive, all-terrain pattern that extends about an inch up the back of the heal.
+The soles are over-molded to provide traction and boast an aggressive, all-terrain pattern that extends about an inch up the back of the heal.

 I was hoping this would fade as the boots wore in, but after moving about 20 miles in them over the course of a week, the noise never diminished in the slightest.